jgnagy/dzap_config_parser/README.md

     config.debug_mode
     #=> false

 That's pretty much all there is to it.
+To access the documentation, you'll need the YARD gem.
+Simply run `yard` to compile the documentation, then open `doc/index.html` in your favorite web browser.

 License
 -------